moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

 $ buf build -o lock.bin
 ```

-This writes a binary Image of your current Protobuf schema.
+This writes a binary [Buf image](../reference/images.md) of your current Protobuf schema.
 If you prefer this to be stored as JSON,
 as Protolock does, instead write to a file with a `.json` extension, such as `buf build -o lock.json`.
 Note that by default, `buf build` include source code info, which makes the resulting file significantly
 larger.
 If this is not a concern, we recommend keeping the source code info for usage with other parts of